This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Substitutions & Variations

-- Superfood - Add some pomegranate arils (here's how I deseed them) or your favorite berries, chia seeds, hemp hearts, ground flax, pepitas, and/or your fave nuts (I like walnuts, almonds, and pecans).
+- Superfood - Add some pomegranate arils (here's how I deseed pomegranates) or your favorite berries, chia seeds, hemp hearts, ground flax, pepitas, and/or your fave nuts (I like walnuts, almonds, and pecans) or nut butter (peanut butter is delish).
 Berries and pomegranates are high in antioxidants, while nuts and seeds contain extra fiber, protein, and healthy fats like omega-3s!

 Step 1: Heat coconut oil over medium heat in a medium-large saucepan.